It's a new school year, and time to get supplies ready.

-Lockers are just one of the new and exciting changes that happen in middle school.
+Middle school lockers are just one of the new and exciting changes that happen in junior high school.

 Not only do kids get the opportunity to have lockers, often for the first time, but they can also actually lock their stuff up.

 Hopefully, this cuts down on items that always seem to disappear.
-It may not help if you’re kid is forgetful, but it sure helps when there are kids who like to take stuff.
-Which is unfortunate.
+It may not help if your kid is forgetful, but it sure helps when some kids like to take stuff, which is unfortunate.

-Either way one of my favorite ideas is for my tweens to have a middle school locker kit.
+Either way, one of my favorite ideas is for my tweens to have an essentials locker kit.
 A kit filled with might needers and probably will need supplies.

 Appearance is becoming a very big deal at this age.
-They actually care about the way they look, feel and smell and so does everyone else.
+They care about the way they look, feel, and smell, and so does everyone else.

 While the way someone looks naturally should be celebrated, not made fun of, puberty has a way of intervening in ways that can make for embarrassing situations.